cadilhac/vue3-router-ex/README.md

     const props = defineProps(['location'])
     ```

-This implies that resolves, custom parameters and route parameters must have distinct names.
+This implies that route parameters and custom parameters must have distinct names.

 # Route states